killerdolp/2D-report-ALGO/Report.md

 A **Silver** user is not able to be demoted to Bronze.
 This allows the user to have a sense of accomplishment reinforcing a positive user experience.
 Furthermore, by preventing the demotion to bronze, it ensures motivation for those users who had a temporary decline in activity for the week.

 # Algorithms
 The data structure used to store the **User** table would be a HashMap.
 HashMap offers average-case O(1) time complexity for insertion, deletion and lookups ,making it much faster than most algorithms.
-While HashMap has a worst-case time complexity of O(n) due to collisions (adding all into one key) , this can be negated by choosing an effective hash function and maintaining a low load factor. %% and maybe bronze and silver tiers  %%
+While HashMap has a worst-case time complexity of O(n) due to collisions (adding all into one key) , this can be negated by choosing an effective hash function and maintaining a low load factor. %% and maybe bronze tiers  %%

 ```
 Class HashMap():
 	Table <- An array of list     // Create default hash map
 	size <- 0                     //default size
 ```